-THE SONS OF THE AMERICAN REVOLUTION AWARDS, in the form of medals awarded for excellence in military bearing and conduct, are given to four third- or fourth-year cadets or midshipmen in each of the three services.
+THE SONS OF THE AMERICAN REVOLUTION AWARDS, in the form of medals awarded for excellence in military bearing and conduct, are given to two juniors and two seniors of each of the three services.

-THE VETERANS OF FOREIGN WARS AWARDS, in the form of medals, are awarded to the fourth-year cadet or midshipman in each service with the highest academic standing for the four years.
+THE VETERANS OF FOREIGN WARS AWARDS, in the form of medals, are awarded to the fourth year cadet or midshipman in each service with the highest academic standing for the four years.